ragibasif/xdbg/README.md

 # xdbg

+> [!WARNING]
+> WIP!

+> [!WARNING]
+> This project is intended for experienced C programmers.
+As such, no build instructions, usage examples, or run-time documentation are provided.
+Users are expected to be comfortable reading and understanding C code, and capable of integrating or adapting the code to their own build systems and use cases.

-An extremely minimal memory debugger written in standard C (C99) and uses GNU Make for building.
-The goal of this project is to provide a very lightweight memory debugging library that can be included in any C/C++ project to aid in debugging dynamic memory allocation.
+An extremely minimal dynamic memory debugger written in C. The goal of this project is to provide a very lightweight memory debugging library that can be included in any C/C++ project to aid in debugging dynamic memory allocation.
 It works by defining macros that replace calls to `malloc`, `realloc`, `calloc`, and `free` and tracking and logging them to be able to catch memory leaks.

 ![](./assets/example.gif)